Martin4dbest/T-game-app/README.md

 ## Introduction

 This is a trivia game application inspired by the popular TV show "Who Wants to Be a Millionaire."
 It allows users to test their general knowledge by answering a series of multiple-choice questions across various categories.
-The game features lifelines, leaderboards, and user authentication.
+The game features lifelines, leaderboards, and also user authentication.

 ## Features